 July 2011 – Ah, these little leopard print shorts.
 I gotta say I love how confident I was back in the day when it came to getting my legs out.
 I stopped wearing shorts and I don’t really know why, but I totally want to start wearing them again, regardless of the fact that I’m now 30+!
 Full post here.

-2011 was definitely the year of leopard print for me, and continued to wear to 2013 at least.
+2011 was definitely the year of leopard print for me, and I continued to wear until 2013 at least.
 I never fully abandoned it (I’ll still wear my cheetah print coat in winter – not quite leopard but close enough), but it slowly got lost in the depths of my wardrobe.
-I don’t really know why this happened, I think I slowly became more drawn to colour and other kinds of prints.
+I don’t really know why this happened, I guess I just gradually became more drawn to colour and other kinds of prints.

 So when leopard print came back with a vengeance, I wasn’t sure how to feel.
 At first, it was a snobby, been there done that feeling.
 Then it felt a bit awkward – it was almost like wanting to contact an old friend that you’d been besties with at one point but then somehow lost touch with.
 And then I saw this shirt by Bershka and it all felt right again.

 So, let’s fast forward from 2011 to 2018.
 What are the main changes in my style?
 I still love the eighties and continue to have a penchant for gold, in-your-face jewellery and anything a little bold and brash.
 Hence why in theory there should still be plenty of space for leopard print in all its glorious tackiness.
 But I barely wear black nowadays.
 I’ve injected a lot more colour into my wardrobe, become a little less classic and more playful.
 And let’s not forget I can’t go without a strong lip these days.
 So it only felt right to match this shirt with a dose of one of my favourite colours, red.